 If we can make time each day just for our spouse even when we are busy it will not only teach our kids to make time for their physical relationships it will also show them they can make time for their relationship with Jesus Christ.
 If they see us ask for forgiveness from our spouse or praising them they will be more comfortable asking for forgiveness and praising others and God.

-Thank you to Lisa @ The McClanahan 7 for this post.
+Thank you to Lisa @ The McClanahan 7 for this article.